BIOH - Biology-Human

 Repeatable up to 3 credits.

-PREREQUISITE: BIOH 185 or BIOH 201 or BIOB 260 or consent of instructor.
-This course will offer students the opportunity to experience a comprehensive, investigative, and analytical study of the human skeleton.
-Topics will include histology, physiology, bone development, biomechanics, identification and interpretation of skeletal structures, and a study of pathology and trauma
+PREREQUISITE: BIOH 185 or BIOH 201 or consent of instructor.
+(Sp) This course will offer students the opportunity to experience a comprehensive, investigative, and analytical study of the human skeleton.
+Topics will include histology, physiology, bone development, biomechanics, identification and interpretation of skeletal structures, and a study of pathology and trauma.
+Offered every even spring semester

 BIOH 320 Biomedical Genetics: 3 Credits (3 Lec)

-PREREQUISITE: BIOB 260.
-Introduction to fundamental principles of eukaryotic molecular genetics.
+PREREQUISITE: BIOB 260 or BIOB 160.
+(F, Sp) Introduction to fundamental principles of eukaryotic molecular genetics.
 Emphasis on the genetics of the major model organisms of biomedical research and how they are exploited to understand human biology and disease

 BIOH 323 Human Developmental Biology: 4 Credits (4 Lec)